Override-6/Linkit/Conception/questionning.md

 * The fact that too many features are exposed to the user where the only interesting point is the object connection and maybe the GNOL makes that linkit was in the way of becoming a bloatware.
 *

+## Connected objects
+* How do we handle objects that interracts with other objects that are under a different contract ?
+* We should certainly give up the fact that objects can be connected dynamically *